Strategic marketing partnership: questions and answers

 • What are the DFL and the clubs hoping for from a strategic marketing partnership in these scenarios?

-In light of this and after considering various financing options, one possible variant is a strategic marketing partnership with a global capital investment company, which could contribute both growth capital and content value added through their relevant expertise.
+In light of this and after considering various financing options, the clubs voted on 11 December 2023 to conclude a strategic marketing partnership with a global capital investment company, which will contribute both growth capital and content value added through their relevant expertise.
 The goal and the belief are that active investment and the joint promotion of relevant issues – including on the basis of the added value that a partner contributes – will lead to positive economic performance.
-A strategic marketing partnership of this kind – unlike borrowed capital that would result in league debt, for example – would entail a partner bearing some of the risk of business performance through its investment.
-This model would therefore reduce the risk to the DFL and the clubs.
+A strategic marketing partnership of this kind – unlike borrowed capital that would result in league debt, for example – will entail a partner bearing some of the risk of business performance through its investment.
+This model therefore reduces the risk to the DFL and the clubs.

-• What value added could a partner provide beyond growth capital?
+• What added value can a partner provide beyond growth capital?

-• How have the governing bodies and the DFL proceeded to date?
+• How did the governing bodies and the DFL proceed?

 The league’s governing bodies and the DFL’s management have intensively examined the future direction of the leagues in recent months.
 Clearly, a strategic marketing partnership is only about the ongoing development of the DFL’s business model.
 It also means that it is explicitly not about a short-term financial injection or pumping more money into salaries or transfer fees.
 Rather, the objective is to invest in sustainable growth for the Bundesliga and Bundesliga 2 – and thus also to reduce the existing dependencies that became clear during the COVID crisis.